Arlen22/TiddlyServer/README.md

 ## Major changes in master since last release

-None so far.
+`npm install` is no longer used.
+The user may still download TiddlyWiki and copy it into the repo under the `tiddlywiki` folder.
+This folder is ignored in `.gitignore`.
+Future releases will always include the bundled version.

 ## Installation

 Another TiddlyWiki user has written an install guide.
-It uses the source code version,  but once you follow the instructions below for the bundled version, you can still use his guide for settings.json.
-For now, check it out if these instructions are not clear enough.
+It is clear and concise, and will be useful for the average user.

 https://www.didaxy.com/introduction-to-tiddlyserver

+The instructions below are intended to be detailed and thorough, so read on if you're interested.

 ### Bundled version